About Me

 Here’s some recent work on computational mechanims underlying mid-level object perception

-Link to paper and tweet-thread
+Link to paper (PLOS Computional Biology, 2025) and tweet-thread

 drawing